mpounsett/no-response-issue/no-response-issue.md

 F> dig +nocookie +edns=0 +noad +norec +ednsopt=100 soa $zone @$server F>
 F> expect: status: NOERROR
-F> expect: SOA record to be present
-F> expect: OPT record to be present
-F> expect: OPT=100 to not be present
+F> expect: the SOA record to be present in the answer section F> expect: a OPT record to be present in the additional section F> expect: OPT=100 to NOT be present
 F> expect: EDNS Version 0 in response
 F> expect: flag: aa to be present
+F> expect: flag: ad to NOT be present
 F> ~~~~

 Unknown EDNS options are supposed to be ignored, Section 6.1.2, [@!RFC6891].